It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in

 - Silver City Restaurants

 - Travel Insurance

 With an hour or two to spare, you can see all the Silver City attractions.
 Let’s get started on our self-guided walking tour…

 The best place to start and end exploring is at the Silver City Visitor Center.

 Here you can get all your questions answered and visit all the things to do in Silver City, NM while staying within walking distance of your parking spot.

 #2.
 Billy the Kid Homesite

-Just outside the Visitor Center is the Billy the Kid Homesite.
+Just outside the Silver City Visitor Center is the Billy the Kid Homesite.
 Billy lived with his family in a small log cabin at this site from 1873-1875 before the structure was torn down at the end of the 19th century.

 What you see today is a replica of an 1870’s log cabin from the movie The Missing.